 Venerable Thubten Chodron explains this merit accumulating practice in a teaching video:

 It is both a purification and an offering.
 In making the daily offering to all beings, to the prosperity of all beings and the entire universe, we accumulate great merit.
 To advance in our own spiritual lives, we need only lightly shadow the example of Lama Tsongkhapa, being diligent in our daily and weekly practice.
 Prostrations, mantras, meditation, and mandala offerings all accumulate merit and purify negative karma.
 An annual retreat, while of great value, is not as potent as a simple, short, daily practice.

 Three Types of Mandala Offering

-Mandala is symbolic in all three types of offering.
+Mandala practice includes all three types of offering.
 Meditating on the concept of Mandala is a worthwhile activity.
-Mandala itself, is a form of meditation, that illustrates for us the illusory nature of reality.
+Mandala itself is a form of meditation, that illustrates for us the illusory nature of reality.
 Merit is accumulated by the act of offering benefits to the entire universe.

 Each Day a New Offering

 Unlike other offerings, we offer the same mandala offerings over again each time.
 We begin by purifying our incorrect motivations by wiping grain over the base of the mandala.
 We then draw blessings towards ourselves.
 Each day we offer the same semi-precious gems, grains and other materials, renewed and pure each time they are offered.
 This becomes a precious new offering.
 Important in renewing the offering is intention: the intention to make offerings, to purify negative karma, to offer merits to all beings suffering in the universe.